QingyongWang/KaiLiu-Leo.github.io/_pages/about.md

 For more info
 ======
-More info about my research can be found in [my GitHub Page](https://github.com/KaiLiu-Leo).
+More info about my research can be found in [My GitHub Page](https://github.com/KaiLiu-Leo).